Dazaifu Tenmangu Plum Blossoms 2026 – Live Bloom Updates, Peak Forecast & Best Time Guide

 2026 Update History

-This page will continue to be updated throughout the 2026 plum blossom season.
+This page will continue to be updated throughout the 2026 plum blossom season with the latest on-site observations and event coverage.

 LINK